xcafebabe/rawer/README.md

 # Rawer Builder

-If you want to use a nice static html/css/js theme like [HTML5UP Strata](https://html5up.net/strata) and apply some optimization techniques to release a version, sometimes source code doesn't provide a way to do that.
+It happens sometimes that an original source code from a nice html/css/js theme doesn't provide a way to build an optimized and shippable release of the theme.
 Rawer is just another attempt of a builder boilerplate to help you save some time releasing your work.

+As example we use [HTML5UP Strata](https://html5up.net/strata).

 ## Getting Started

-**Need translation**
-Tienes dos approach, Dockerized y Localized version.
-La unica diferencia entre las dos es que con Docker no te hara falta tener instalado NodeJS y sus dependencias globales.
+Rawer offers two ways of work, **Dockerized** (recommended) and **Localized** versions.
+With **Dockerized** version there is not need to install NodeJS and project global dependencies.

 ### Prerequisites

-Si usas Docker, al menos estas versiones
+#### Docker

 * Docker (https://www.docker.com/)